Kl4rity/QuorumP2PPayment/README.md

 # QuorumP2PPayment

-Setting up a bunch of Quorum nodes and swapping out the consensus mechanism to use Istanbul consensus, each node runs in its separate Docker container.
+Setting and configuring multiple Quorum nodes and swapping out the consensus mechanism for Istanbul consensus.
+The only mechanism retaining most Blockchain benefits in a private chain setting.
+Each node runs in its separate Docker container for easy (distributed) setup of a test network.